coq/coq/dev/ci/README-users.md

 - You maintain a reasonable build time for your project, or you provide a "lite" target that we can use.

+- You keep points-of-contact up to date.

-In case you forget to comply with these last three conditions, we would reach out to you and give you a 30-day grace period during which your project would be moved into our "allow failure" category.
+In case you forget to comply with these last four conditions, we would reach out to you and give you a 30-day grace period during which your project would be moved into our "allow failure" category.
 At the end of the grace period, in the absence of progress, the project would be removed from our